cdpxe/CCEAP/documentation/README.md

 # A Brief CCEAP Documentation

 *v.
-0.1.1 by Dr. Steffen Wendzel*
+0.1.2 by Dr. Steffen Wendzel*

-(**Note:** An initial academic publication is currently under review for a conference; it provides more information on the matter and will be linked here as soon as it will be published.)
+(**Note:** An initial academic publication is currently under review for a conference; it provides more information on CCEAP and will be linked here in case of acceptance and publication.)

 The *Covert Channel Educational Analysis Protocol* (CCEAP) is a network protocol designed for teaching covert channels to professionals and students.
+For an introduction on network covert channels (network steganography), please have a look at [this publication](https://www.researchgate.net/profile/Steffen_Wendzel/publication/263773592_Hidden_and_Uncontrolled_-_On_the_Emergence_of_Network_Steganographic_Threats/links/53eb38eb0cf2dc24b3cea87a.pdf).

 The protocol is explicitly vulnerable against several [hiding patterns](http://ih-patterns.blogspot.de/p/introduction.html) so that switching protocols while explaining hiding patterns is not necessary.
 The protocol's structure is simple and self-explanatory and its implementation is kept at a minimum level of code lines to make it especially accessible to students.